Arivas00/Portfolio/README.md

 ## Developer Notes

 ```
 My first portfolio created from scratch using Bootstrap CSS framework.
 3 diffrent pages were created, index page, portfolio page, and contact page.
 Each page has a nav bar with a responsive layout, responsive images and footer with links to social account.
+Semantic HTML was used for each page.
+Pages utilize Bootstrap components and grid system.

 ```